easegress-io/easegress/doc/cookbook/security.md

 ```

-The example here only uses an accessKeys for processing Amazon Signature V4 validation.
+The example here only uses an `accessKeys` for processing Amazon Signature V4 validation.
 It also has other complicated and customized fields for more security purposes.
-Check it out in Easegress filter doc if needed.[3]
+Check it out in the Easegress filter doc if needed.[3]

 For the full YAML, see [here](#signature-1)